m1g/demo-blog/README.md

 ![Let's Build: With Ruby on Rails - Blog with Comments](https://i.imgur.com/DkZSTee.jpg)

-Read the full blog post and watch the screencast at [Web-Crunch.com](https://web-crunch.com/lets-build-with-ruby-on-rails-blog-with-comments)
+**An Andy Leverenz tutorial.** Read the full blog post and watch the screencast at [Web-Crunch.com](https://web-crunch.com/lets-build-with-ruby-on-rails-blog-with-comments)

 ### Kicking things off with a blog